westonc/pmod/README.md

 pmod
 ====

-Quick command to show the permissions of every directory stage in a path.
+Python script to show the permissions of every directory stage in a path.